mapmanager/mapmanager.github.io/_posts/2015-07-25-intensity.md

 ### Running Intensity Analysis

-For a **stack**, intensity analysis is run from a stack window using the 'Analyze Intensity' button.
-This button is in the left panel, open the left panel for a stack with keyboard '['.
+For a **stack**, intensity analysis is run from a stack window using the 'Analyze Intensity' button in the 'Intensity' tab of the annotation (left) control bar.
+Open the annotation control bar with keyboard '['.

 <IMG class="img-float-right" SRC="images/mm3/intensity/intensity-analysis-tab.png" WIDTH="450">